ncatlab/nlab-content/pages/6062.md

 =--

-This observation has been communicated privatly by [[Jonathan Pridham]]
+This observation has been communicated privately by [[Jonathan Pridham]]

 +-- {: .proof}
 ###### Proof